By Ryan Cox

 Cleaning and repair services are significant aspects of moving costs that should be considered during the planning phase.
 By allocating proper resources to these tasks, you can minimize unexpected expenses and reduce overall stress during the moving process.

-Your moving expenses checklist should include the following items:
+The moving cost checklist you create should include the following items.

 • Movers: Research and compare multiple moving companies to find the best deals.
 Get quotes from at least three different companies.
 Remember to factor in whether it's a local or long-distance move.